romkatv/zsh-bin/README.md

 ## Supported platforms

-The build script currently works on Linux and FreeBSD.
+The build script currently works on Linux, macOS, FreeBSD, Cygwin and MSYS2.
 Prebuilt archives for popular CPU architectures can be found in [releases](https://github.com/romkatv/zsh-bin/releases).

 You can use `zsh-5.8-linux-x86_64.tar.gz` on WSL but you cannot run the build script there.